luc-chevaux/sliding-youtube-gallery/readme.txt

 * Video count setting bug, was fixed.

 == Upgrade Notice ==

+= 1.5.0 =
+- Fixed IE bug
+- Rebuild cache optimized to use wp-cron
+- Added more video embed option
+- Added theme preview
+- Ajax validation (form not resetting anymore)
+- Fixed some minor bugs
+- Added Elastislide component (experimental and not fully customizable at the moment)

 = 1.4.4 =
 - Fixed minor bugs with mobile browser